charlesgalwyn/EventManager/README.md

 ### Signup

 ### Login

 ### Dashboard

 ## Event Details

-### To run the app on your local system you can run the backend by using `npm start` command and to run the frontend you have to use `npm run dev` command.
+### To run app on your local system you can run the backend by using `npm start` command and to run the frontend you have to use `npm run dev` command.